alexeyvolkoff/QHttpServer-Angular/README.md

 Referencing app and controller in HTML body directives ng-app="qtAngularDemo" and ng-controller="qtCtrl" will allow us to use $scope variables and expressions (like {{products.length}}) wherever we want them to appear in DOM.
 Angular will refresh the element whenever the referenced variable changes its value.

 ### 3. Backend class
 The Backend class is pretty much self-explaining.
 For our example, we expose *userName* and *items* properties.
-The only thing to mention in regard of read/write properies is mandatory NOTIFY member in Q_PROPERTY definition.
+The only thing to mention in regard of read/write properties is mandatory NOTIFY member in Q_PROPERTY definition.
 Public slots and signals are exposed as JavaScript object's methods and events.
 ```c++
 class Backend: public QObject
 {